 We plan to keep 10 years of history in order to compare different year and are able to see trends.

-Forecast???

 Since our system is informational (vs operational) we use the BASE property for the project:

 As discussed, the Data Property should be Base.
 Specifically, there is an expectation that the CSV will be consistently available every Monday at 1 AM EST. Also, the city of Montreal provides a disclaimer that previously released records may be corrected retroactively.
 Service failure is not critical within our environment, since the city of Montreal holds all records.
 If the portal fails or records become unavailable, the native files are assumed to be available from city of Montreal snow removal management system, in reference to the disclaimer provided.
 One transaction and one contract file are downloaded once a week, and one weather report is obtained once a week.
 There are no other consistent inputs, while Deports are assumed to remain unchanged.
 Data may overwritten when the CSV files are downloaded from the city of Montreal open data portal. ???